mertokcu/Personal-Website/README.md

 # Personal-Website
-A dynamic responsive personal website using HTML and CSS components.
+A dynamic responsive personal website using HTML, CSS and JS components.